 Cordless irons do away with all these problems.
 Instead of a cord, they have a separate power base that heats up and transfers heat to the iron.
 While this sounds like a great idea in theory, cordless irons don't actually get many positive reviews.
 ConsumerReports.org doesn't rate them anymore, saying their performance has generally been "unimpressive."
 The one cordless model covered at Good Housekeeping, the Panasonic NI-L70, gets a mediocre 3-star rating.

 That said, we did spot a cordless iron that fares pretty well in reviews: the Panasonic Cordless 360° Freestyle NI-WL600 (Est. $95).
 In addition to being cordless, this model has a special twist: instead of having a traditional triangular shape, it's pointed at both ends.
 This means there's no wide base to prop the iron upright, but it doesn't really need one, since you just pop it back on its power base whenever you're not using it.
 Owners say this "freestyle" design takes a little time to get used to, but once you get past the learning curve, it's a great time-saver.
 Because the double-pointed iron slides in both directions, you can make multiple passes over a garment without having to reposition either the iron or your clothing.

-In addition to the NI-WL600's unique freestyle design, it's loaded with features such as variable and vertical steaming functions, burst of steam and spray mist, auto shutoff, electronic temperature controls, self-cleaning vents, an anti-drip system and a detachable water tank.
+In addition to the NI-WL600's unique freestyle design, it's loaded with features.
+It has variable and vertical steaming functions, burst of steam and spray mist, auto shutoff, electronic temperature controls, self-cleaning vents, an anti-drip system, and a detachable water tank.
 It also includes a heat-resistant carrying case.